Canada from a transnational perspective, Canada/Global South relations; the Global Politics of Childhood; Cuban musical cultures; gender/sexuality

-Principle fields for graduate supervision: The global politics of childhood, North American women's/gender history, History of sexuality, History of tourism/popular culture.
+Principle fields for graduate supervision: Canada/Global South relations, the global politics of childhood, North American women's/gender history, History of sexuality, History of tourism/popular culture.

-Karen Dubinsky, Catherine Krull, Susan Lord, Sean Mills, Scott Rutherford (eds.)
-New World Coming: The Sixties and the Shaping of Global Consciousness (Toronto: Between the Lines, 2009).
+Karen Dubinsky, Catherine Krull, Susan Lord, Sean Mills and Scott Rutherford (eds.)
+New World Coming: The Sixties and the Shaping of Global Consciousness (Toronto: Between the Lines Press, 2009)

-The Second Greatest Disappointment: Tourism and Honeymoons at Niagara Falls (Rutgers University Press and Between the Lines, 1999)
+The Second Greatest Disappointment: Honeymooning and Tourism at Niagara Falls (Toronto: Between the Lines and New Brunswick New Jersey: Rutgers University Press, May, 1999)

 Improper Advances: Rape and Heterosexual Conflict in Ontario, 1880-1929 (University of Chicago Press, 1993) Book in progress: Children, Ideology, Iconography: How Babies Rule the World